 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Martin County's basic financial statements.
-The Building Capital Projects Fund Budgetary Comparison Schedule, combining statements for the nonmajor governmental funds, budgetary comparison schedules for the Solid Waste Special Revenue Fund and Debt Service Fund nonmajor governmental funds, combining fiduciary funds financial statements, Schedule of Intergovernmental Revenue, and Schedule of Expenditures of Federal Awards and related notes, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The Building Capital Projects Fund Budgetary Comparison Schedule; combining statements for the nonmajor governmental funds; budgetary comparison schedules for the Solid Waste Special Revenue Fund, EDA Special Revenue Fund, and Debt Service nonmajor governmental funds; combining fiduciary funds financial statements; and Schedule of Intergovernmental Revenue are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the Supplementary Information as identified above is fairly stated, in all material respects, in relation to the basic financial statements as a whole.